A bag-of-paths framework for network data analysis: Two novel families of distances based on hitting path probabilities

-In this section, two distance measures are derived from the hitting paths probabilities including zero-length paths\footnote{These results do not hold for bag-of-paths excluding zero-length paths.}.
-Indeed, there have been recent efforts in order to design new families of distances between nodes of a graph \cite{Chebotarev-2011,Yen-08K,vonLuxburg-2011}.
-The two distance measures defined in this section are in the same spirit, but the second one benefits from some nice properties that will be detailled.
+In this section, two families of distance measures are derived from the hitting path probabilities including zero-length paths\footnote{The results do not hold for a bag of paths excluding zero-length paths.}.
+The second one benefits from some nice properties that will be detailed.